coolaj86/node-examples-js/yaml2json/README.md

 You see, JSON is a proper subset of YAML, The difference is that YAML can use whitespace instead of syntax, which is more human-readable.
 Also, YAML supports comments.

-So, for all the times you want to turn YAML (YML) into JSON.
+So, for all the times you want to turn YAML (YML) into JSON:

     ---
       foo: bar